petrKavulok/asab-webui-components/README.md

 # ASAB WebUI Compoents

-This is a simple library used as a test of importing the custom components to various applications via package.json
+This is a simple library used for importing the ASAB WebUI components to various applications via package.json

 ## Usage